-"Rare! the world simply swarms with it.
+'Rare! the world simply swarms with it.
 But before you can bottle it up in a book it's got to be articulate.
-Just for a single instant imagine yourself Falstaff, and if there weren't hundreds of Falstaffs in every generation, to be ensamples of his ungodly life, he'd be as dead as a doornail to-morrow-imagine yourself Falstaff, and being so, sitting down to write 'Henry IV.' or 'The Merry Wives'!
+Just for a single instant imagine yourself Falstaff, and if there weren't hundreds of Falstaffs in every generation, to be examples of his ungodly life, he'd be as dead as a doornail to-morrow-imagine yourself Falstaff, and being so, sitting down to write "Henry IV," or "The Merry Wives."
 It's simply preposterous.
 You wouldn't be such a fool as to waste the time.
 A mere Elizabethan scribbler comes along with a gift of expression and an observant eye, lifts the bloated old tippler clean out of life, and swims down the ages as the greatest genius the world has ever seen.
 Whereas, surely, though you mustn't let me bore you with all this piffle, it's Falstaff is the genius, and W. S. merely a talented reporter.

-(Of course, mind you, when we come to the Sonnets, that's a very different cry.)
-But Hamlet, Lear, Macbeth, Mercutio--they live on their own, as it were.
+'Lear, Macbeth, Mercutio-they live on their own, as it were.
 The newspapers are full of them, if we were only the Shakespeares to see it.
+Have you ever been in a Police Court?
+Have you ever WATCHED tradesmen behind their counters?
+My soul, the secrets walking in the streets!
+You jostle them at every corner.
+There's a

-You jostle them at every street corner.
-There's a Polonius in every first-class railway carriage, and as many Juliets as there are boarding-schools.
+Polonius in every first-class railway carriage, and as many Juliets as there are boarding-schools.
 What the devil are you, my dear chap, but genius itself, with all the world brand new upon your shoulders?
 And who'd have thought it of you ten days ago?

-It's simply and solely because we're all, poor wretches, dumb-dumb as butts of Rhenish; dumb as drummerless drums.
-Here am I, my dear fellow, trickling out this--this whey that no more expresses me than Tupper does Sappho.
+It's simply and solely because we're all, poor wretches, dumb- dumb as butts of Malmsez; dumb as drummerless drums.
+Here am I, ass that I am, trickling out this-this whey that no more expresses me than Tupper does Sappho.
 But that's what I want to mean.
-How jolly rich everything is, if you only stick to life!
-Here it is packed away behind these rotting covers, just the real thing, no respectable stodge; no mere parasitic stuff; not more than a dozen poets; scores of outcasts and vagabonds-and the real thing in vagabonds is pretty rare in print, I can tell you.
-We're all sodden with facts, drugged with the second-hand, and barnacled with respectability until--until the touch comes.
-Goodness knows where from; but there's no mistaking it; oh no!"
+How inexhaustibly rich everything is, if you only stick to life.
+Here it is packed away behind these rotting covers, just the real thing, no respectable stodge; no mere parasitic stuff; not more than a dozen poets; scores of outcasts and vagabonds- and the real thing in vagabonds is pretty rare in print, I can tell you.
+We're all, every one of us, sodden with facts, drugged with the second-hand, and barnacled with respectability until- until the touch comes.
+Goodness knows where from; but there's no mistaking it; oh no!'

-"But what," said Lawford uneasily, "what on earth do you mean by the touch?"
+'But what,' said Lawford uneasily, 'what on earth do you mean by the touch?'

-"I mean when you cease to be a puppet only and sit up in the gallery too.
+'I mean when you cease to be a puppet only and sit up in the gallery too.
 When you squeeze through to the other side.
+When you suffer a kind of conversion of the mind; become aware of your senses.
 When you get a living inkling.
-When you become articulate to yourself."
+When you become articulate to yourself.
+When you SEE.'

-"I am awfully stupid," Lawford murmured, "but even now I don't really follow you a bit.
-But when, as you say, you do become articulate to yourself, what happens then?"
+'I am awfully stupid,' Lawford murmured, 'but even now I don't really follow you a bit.
+But when, as you say, you do become articulate to yourself, what happens then?'

-"Why, then," said Herbert with a shrug almost of despair, "then begins the weary tramp back.
-One by one drop off the truisms, and the Grundyisms, and all the stillborn claptrap of the marketplace sloughs off.
-Then one can seriously begin to think about saving one's soul."
+'Why, then,' said Herbert with a shrug almost of despair, 'then begins the weary tramp back.
+One by one drop off the truisms, and the Grundyisms, and the pedantries, and all the stillborn claptrap of the marketplace sloughs off.
+Then one can seriously begin to think about saving one's soul.'